ABSTRACT SUBMISSION NOW OPEN!

 On the online abstract submission form, it is required to enter the authors’ first names and surnames (indicating the presenting author) including the names of institutions.
 Do not include degrees or professional titles (e.g. Dr, Prof, etc,).

-- Abstracts must be in one paragraph and be no more than 2,000 characters in length (approximately 250 words with spaces).
+- Abstracts must be in one paragraph and be no more and no more than 250 words.

 - Abstracts should be based upon the following structure: Background/problem, Aims, Methods, Results, Conclusions.